rcholic/LectureNotes-iOS/UserRequirements.md

 ### 1. Introduction
  To help students take lecture notes more effectively, I create this iOS-based app for students to take notes through multimedia such as charts, free text handwriting, recording lecture audio/video clips and taking pictures.

  The multimedia format allows students to take notes with more dimensions of information.
-The app aims to help students organize media files by lecture and/or dates, and the user will not need to spend time organizing media files for the lecture notes.
-Furthermore, the media files can be stored on the iOS device or the Apple iCloud.
+The app aims to help students organize media files by lecture and/or dates, users need not to spend time organizing media files for the lecture notes.
+Furthermore, the media files can be stored on the iOS device or the Apple `iCloud`.

 ### 2. Program Requirements
 * 2.1 User Interfaces

- The main user interface (UI, hereafter) uses the `UITableView` as provided in the iOS UIKit for displaying the notes by title or the creation date in each table cell (`UITableViewCell`).
+ The main user interface (UI, hereafter) uses the `UITableView` class as provided in the iOS UIKit for displaying the notes by title or the creation date in each table cell (`UITableViewCell`).
 This table view supports notes search and sorting by title and date.
-Furthermore, the user will be able to delete notes in this main user interface view, and the user may tap on the `Add` button on this interface to create a new note.
+Furthermore, the user will be able to delete notes in this main user interface view, and users may tap on the `Add` button on this interface to create a new note.

- The UI for creating lecture notes uses the same `UITableView` and `UITableViewCell`, however, each table cell will load a custom view called `DrawView` that supports user handwriting and inserting media files.
+ The UI for creating lecture notes uses the same `UITableView` and `UITableViewCell` classes, however, each table cell will load a custom view named `DrawView` that supports user handwriting and inserting media files.
 Each table view cell will be represented as a page, because the height of the `DrawView` is the same as the height of the iOS device screen, and users can use their fingertips to tap/scroll down the note pages.
 They can also add/remove pages as needed.
 At the bottom and the top of this UI, there will be tools/buttons for users to perform the following operations:

     * Adjust the stroke width and color of the brush/pencil
+    * Eraser to remove unwanted handwriting
+    * Add or delete a page in the notes
     * Take pictures on the iOS device camera for inserting into the note
     * Select pictures from their iOS device album for inserting into the note
     * Delete inserted pictures
     * Record voice/video and insert the recording to the note
-    * Drag the media anywhere on the note for a better organization
+    * Drag the media anywhere on the note for better organization

 * 2.2 Data Storage